On the Todd Class of the Permutohedral variety: Introduction

+then it is a Danilov function.
+For convenience, we abuse the notation, and consider $\bv$ to be both a function on pairs $(F,P)$ and a function on cones with the connection that

+Thus, $\bv$ is both a McMullen function and a Danilov function.
 In \cite{garpomm} Pommersheim and Garoufalidis proved that using an inner product for a complement map in the methods of \cite{toddclass} results in the Danilov function $\bv$, which in turns gives an alternative way of computing it.

 Both constructions, Berline-Vergne's and Pommersheim-Thomas', are algorithmic.
 A priori it is very hard to get formulas for general cones.
 There are very few examples of fans $\Sigma$ for which $\bv(\sigma)$ (or any other Danilov function) have been computed for all $\sigma\in\Sigma$.
-The main contribution in the present paper is a combinatorial formula for $\bv$ on all cones in braid fans.
+In this paper, we focus on computing the BV-function on all cones in braid fans using tools developed in previous work of the authors.
 (See Section \ref{subsec:braid} for the definition of braid fans.)

-In \cite{bvalpha} we exploited an extra symmetry property satisfied by the function $\bv$, and use this symmetry to study the values on cones in braid fans.
-The main theorem in \cite{bvalpha} is the \emph{uniqueness theorem}, which in the context of the present paper states that, for the specific example of braid fans, $\bv$ is the unique function satisfying Equation \eqref{eq:toddexpression} and being invariant under the permutation action of the symmetric group on the ambient space.
-This is the main tool that will allow us to compute the BV-function.
+In \cite{bvalpha} we exploited an extra symmetry property satisfied by the function $\bv$, and used this symmetry to study the values on cones in braid fans.
+One main result in \cite{bvalpha} is the \emph{uniqueness theorem}, which in the context of the present paper states that, for the specific example of braid fans, $\bv$ is the unique function satisfying Equation \eqref{eq:toddexpression} and being invariant under the permutation action of the symmetric group on the ambient space.
+Using this, we obtain the main result of this paper - Theorem \ref{thm:main} - which gives a combinatorial formula for $\bv$ on all cones in braid fans.